+Digital is giving way to paper in many ways.
+We still need to practice good important paper organization.
 Yes, we live in a digital age!
 Aren’t we supposed to living paperless by now?
 We are supposed by pay our bills on-line.
-We use credit cards or debit cards instead of cash.
+Everyone says use credit cards or debit cards instead of cash.
 We don’t even have paper airline tickets most of the time.
 But we still have important papers that we need to track and keep organized.
 What are we supposed to do with them?
 What do we need to keep?
-What can we safely shred or toss in the recycling bin?
+How can we be sure that we are safely shredding or tossing the right papers in the recycling bin?
 Do you know where the important items are?
 Do your loved ones should something happen to you and someone else needs to access them?

 Conquer one category at a time and before you know it, you will have it all together.
 Personally, one item I would add to the list is the huge amount of genealogical information I have accumulated.
 Oh, that is a project for another day.
 Let’s conquer this one first.